einaros/GitAzure/README.md

   7. `Enable-AzureRemoteDesktop`
   8. `gitazure.cmd`; follow the instructions.
   9. As noted, put a valid Github id_rsa and id_rsa.pub keypair in WebRole1\bin\.ssh, e.g. by copying pre-existing from $env:USERPROFILE\\.ssh
-  10. In git bash within the WebRole1 folder, do `git add .`, `git commit -am 'initial'` then `git push -u origin master`
+  10. In git bash within the WebRole1 folder, do `git push -u origin master`
   11. `Publish-AzureService`; this will take roughly 10 minutes.
   12. Add http://yoursite.cloudapp.net/githook to the service hooks of your github repository.